• Aerial shot of Chapman campus

 What happens if I don't take my Math Placement Exam?

-• Have to take MATH 100 (Learning and Studying Mathematics for Understanding) during your first year at Chapman.
+Unless you are able to waive the Math Assessment, those who don't take it will have to take MATH 100 (Learning and Studying Mathematics for Understanding) during your first year at Chapman.
 Once you enroll at Chapman (i.e., after you begin taking classes here), you cannot take this class in transfer from a community college or other university.

-Waiving the Math Placement
+Waiving the Math Placement Exam

 If you are looking to waive the exam, but your scores or transcripts will not be processed before your registration date, you should take the exam.
 Even if you do not receive a passing score, the exam will still be waived once your scores or transcripts are processed.